- Print this page

 Egg shells are porous, and washing can allow microorganisms to enter through the pores of the shell.

 If a negative pressure is created within the egg, it may draw wash water into the egg.
-Therefore, wash water should be held at an appropriate temperature and pH to minimise the potential for contamination to occur.
+Therefore, wash water should be held at an appropriate temperature and pH to minimise the potential for contamination.

 The washing process should also be continuous, so that eggs are not allowed to stand or soak in the wash water, and eggs should be dried after washing.
 If egg shells are left wet the risk of microorganisms entering the egg is increased.

-Egg graders that wash eggs must have a documented procedure for this process to ensure that contamination from the wash water is minimised.
+Egg graders that wash eggs must have a documented procedure for this process to ensure that potential for contamination from wash water is minimised.

 This procedure should outline: